ozpc99/My-Recipes/README.md

             Background colours must be chosen carefully to ensure that text in front of it remains legible against the contrast of colours.
         </li>
         <li>
-            Images must be of appropriate size and quality and contain descriptive alt attributes for the benefit of visually impaired users and/or should the image fail to load.
+            Images must be of appropriate size and quality and ought to contain descriptive alt attributes for the benefit of visually impaired users and/or should the image fail to load.
         </li>
         <li>
             ARIA roles can be incorporated to allow dynamic content to be more accessible.